Potae Avenue to Nelson Road connection

-The link road will improve access and traffic flow throughout the Lytton West area.
+The new link road will improve access and traffic flow throughout the Lytton West area.

 Project budget: $1.8m funded by Development Contributions (from building and resource consents in the area).

 Contractors: Siteworx for installing culverts in the stream.

 About the development

 Consultation on the 2018-2028 Long Term Plan identified this project as a priority infrastructure project.